Brett Kavanaugh: Clerkships

-Kavanaugh served as a law clerk for Judge Walter King Stapleton of the U.S. Court of Appeals for the Third Circuit from 1990 to 1991.
+Kavanaugh served as a law clerk for Judge Walter King Stapleton of the United States Court of Appeals for the Third Circuit from 1990 to 1991.
 During his clerkship, Stapleton wrote the majority opinion in Planned Parenthood v.
 Casey, in which the Third Circuit upheld many of Pennsylvania's abortion restrictions.
-Kavanaugh then clerked for Judge Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit from 1991 to 1992.
+Kavanaugh then clerked for Judge Alex Kozinski of the United States Court of Appeals for the Ninth Circuit from 1991 to 1992.
 Yale Law professor George Priest recommended Kavanaugh to Kozinski, who was regarded as a feeder judge.
-Kavanaugh interviewed for a clerkship with Chief Justice William Rehnquist of the U.S. Supreme Court during the 1992 term, but was not offered a clerkship.
+Kavanaugh interviewed for a clerkship with Chief Justice William Rehnquist of the United States Supreme Court during the 1992 term, but was not offered a clerkship.

 After working as a summer associate for the law firm Munger, Tolles & Olson, Kavanaugh earned a one-year fellowship with the Solicitor General of the United States, Ken Starr, from 1992 to 1993.
 He then clerked for Supreme Court Justice Anthony Kennedy from 1993 to 1994, alongside Neil Gorsuch and with future federal judge Gary Feinerman.